openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/ConfigBuilder.md

 You can view your sensitivity on the homescreen by selecting SEN and watching the white line.
 Note, you need to be in [Objective 8](#objectives-objective8) in order to let Sensitivity Detection/[Autosens](#Open-APS-features-autosens) automatically adjust the amount of insulin delivered.
 Before reaching that objective, the Autosens percentage / the line in your graph is displayed for information only.

 ### Absorption settings
-If you use Oref1 with SMB you must change <b>min_5m_carbimpact</b> to 8.
-The value is only used during gaps in CGM readings or when physical activity "uses up" all the blood glucose rise that would otherwise cause **AAPS** to decay COB.
-At times when [carb absorption](../DailyLifeWithAaps/CobCalculation.md) can't be dynamically worked out based on your bloods reactions it inserts a default decay to your carbs.
+If you use Oref1 with **SMB** you must change **min_5m_carbimpact** to 8.
+The value is only used during gaps in **CGM** readings or when physical activity "uses up" all the blood glucose rise that would otherwise cause **AAPS** to decay COB.
+At times when [carb absorption](../DailyLifeWithAaps/CobCalculation.md) can't be dynamically worked out based on your blood's reactions it inserts a default decay to your carbs.
 Basically, it is a failsafe.

 (Config-Builder-aps)=
 ## APS